 A story of how Microsoft’s web-based collaborative software came to be.

 Developed by Microsoft, SharePoint is an online collaboration platform that businesses can integrate with Microsoft Office.
 The first version of the software was launched back in 2001 and many iterations have been released since then by the technology giant.
-SharePoint is usually considered to be a document storage and management system, however, this is a highly versatile software that can be configured substantially by enterprise based on their unique needs.
+SharePoint is usually considered to be a document storage and management system, however, this is a highly versatile software that can be configured substantially by enterprises based on their unique needs.

 It has been more than 17 years since the first version of SharePoint was launched.
 The product has gone through a transformation through this period, let's take a look back at how it all started and what stages the software went through before taking its current form.